 The Halton Stairlifts team

-We’re also registered with the British Healthcare Trades Association (BHTA) and the Chartered Trading Standards Institute, who ensure we meet their code of practice to give the best stairlift advice and guidance to suit your individual circumstances.
+We’re also registered with the British Healthcare Trades Association (BHTA) and the Chartered Trading Standards Institute.
+This ensures we meet their code of practice to give the best stairlift advice and guidance to suit your individual circumstances.

 Stairlift Safety Features